 Assessments are available for $15 and will take between 30-45 minutes.
 You will work with a personal trainer to determine which assessments are right for you and your fitness goals.
 Please make sure to wear athletic-style clothing during assessments.

-Raylee is currently pursuing a bachelor’s degree in Biology Pre-Physical Therapy, Anatomical Sciences at HSU.
-Upon graduation she plans to attend graduate school where she will strive to obtain her Doctorate in Physical Therapy and later open her own practice.
-Raylee is a Certified ACE GROUP Fitness Instructor as well as SGA Sophomore Class President.
-She works at the fitness center and has a passion for both fitness and helping others achieve their goals.
-As a former multi-sport athlete, Raylee can incorporate different coaching styles as well as different exercises to fit the needs of different clients in her classes.
-She loves to form relationships with people of all passions and is excited to help them in their physical health and fitness journey.
+Raylee is currently a Junior pursuing a Bachelor’s degree in Biology Pre-Physical Therapy, Anatomical Sciences at HSU.
+After graduation, she plans to attend graduate school to obtain her Doctorate in Physical Therapy and later open her own practice.
+This is Raylee’s second year teaching fitness classes as a Certified ACE GROUP Fitness Instructor here at the Fletcher Fitness Center.
+As a former multi-sport athlete and somebody who has had to accommodate injuries, she can incorporate different coaching styles as well as exercises to fit the needs of the clients in her classes.
+She loves to form relationships with people of all passions and is excited to continue helping them in their physical health and fitness journey.

-Peyton is currently working towards her Bachelors in Exercise Science at HSU and plans to pursue her Master’s in Athletic Training post graduation.
-She is a certified ACE Group Fitness Instructor, this is her first year teaching classes, and she is beyond excited!
-She is an HSU Cheerleader and former competitive gymnast who uses her training to provide affective and adaptive workouts for everyone.
-She loves to get to know all participants while inspiring and guiding them to exceed their own expectations and goals.
+Peyton is working towards her Bachelor’s in Exercise Science and then plans to pursue her Doctorate in Physical Therapy.
+She is a certified ACE Group Fitness Instructor, and this is her second-year teaching classes.
+She is beyond excited about this next semester!
+She is an HSU Cheerleader and former competitive gymnast who uses her training to provide effective and adaptive workouts for everyone.
+She loves getting to know all participants while inspiring and guiding them to exceed their expectations and goals.